GL_Discover Hub_Forex_1920x1280_TraderGray_03

 However, let’s say there are some political events in America that make you wonder if there may be some volatility in the short or medium term.
 This volatility could essentially cause the value of USD/EUR to drop, so, instead of closing your long position, you open a short position.
 This means you’re simultaneously buying and selling the same currency pair.

-However, that doesn’t make this a risk-free strategy because by eliminating the chance you’ll lose money, you’re also eliminating your chance of making a profit.
+However, that doesn’t make this a risk-free strategy because gains and losses may broadly offset each other, while costs and execution differences can still leave you with a loss.
 This is because the money you make from one position is cancelled out by the money you lose from the opposing position.
 Therefore, it’s not a risk-free strategy.

 Forex traders who want to maintain a long position but protect themselves against short-term volatility will only use a perfect hedge for a certain period.
 Once the market appears to be moving into a favourable position, traders will close their short positions.